pytorch/pytorch/docs/source/testing.rst

 .. warning::

-    This module is in a BETA state.
-New functions are still being added, and the available functions may change slightly in future PyTorch releases.
-We are committing to seeing this module through to a stable state, but won't guarantee backwards compatibility until then.
+    This module is in beta, and its interfaces and functionality may change without warning in future PyTorch releases.

 .. automodule:: torch.testing